dedeibel/clojure-cheatsheets/README.markdown

 Thanks to @xavriley who created a cool version of clojuredocs for core.logic which is where the cheatsheet entries link to.

+Thanks to David Nolen and contributors for core.logic.

 ## Original author of the cheatsheet generator

 The original cheatsheet was created by Michael Fogus and Andy Fingerhut.